Roasted Iron Goddess Oolong

 He was soon disappointed that only leaves came from the plant.

-One day when friend was visiting the old man brought up the story of the seedling with him, who then asked to try the leaves.
-They boiled the leaves in water and drank, discovering a heavenly taste and a rich aroma.
+One day when a friend was visiting, the old man brought up the story of the seedling with him.
+Who then asked to try the leaves.

-They then tried roasting the dry leaves, and found that this added a depth to the tea they’d never experienced before.
+On tasting this experimental batch they discovered that this added a depth to the tea they’d never experienced before.

 How do I prepare this tea?